CartoDB/analytics-toolbox-core/s2/bq/doc/REFERENCE.md

 s2.ID_FROMLONGLAT(longitude FLOAT64, latitude FLOAT64, level NUMERIC)
 {{%/ bannerNote %}}

-Generate the s2 cell id for a given longitud, latitud and zoom level.
+Generate the s2 cell id for a given longitude, latitude and zoom level.

 * `longitude`: `FLOAT64` horizontal coordinate on the map.
 * `latitude`: `FLOAT64` vertical coordinate on the map.